tbee/podman-maven-plugin/README.md

 	</plugin>
 ```

 The user and password are defined as properties in Maven's settings.xml.
-It is highly unusual that a container image is pushed to more than one repository, so the configuration only supports one registry; because it simply requires twos lines less.

 The approach this plugin implements is: